Skip to content

 No. Unique Management and the library will NEVER REPORT you to a credit monitoring agency.
 Their only goal is to recoup the expense of replacing damaged, lost, missing, or stolen items.

-In the majority of instances, no. The library is entrusted with community resources and will take every reasonable measure to make them available to all.
-Public Services staff will exhaust all efforts to work with responsible patrons to recoup items that have not been returned, in a way that benefits everyone.
+In the majority of instances, no. The library is entrusted with community resources and takes every reasonable measure to make them available to all.
+Public Services staff will exhaust all efforts to work with responsible patrons to recover items that have not been returned, in a way that benefits everyone.

 On the very rare occasion that the library has determined that an individual has taken or borrowed items from the library with the willful intent to keep them, the library may work with authorities to prosecute the individual using the Kentucky statute KRS 514.030.